 Health insurance programs are available to all graduate students, and those holding qualifying assistantships or fellowships are eligible for reduced rates.
 Consult the Graduate School web site for further details.

 The Department attempts to accommodate every graduate student who requests desk space.
 Teaching Assistants typically have offices in room 231.
 A graduate student without an assistantship should direct a request for desk space to the Department Chair.

 Each graduate student has a mailbox in Room 202 which may be accessed during office hours.
 A key code will be issued for the Graduate Student Office, room 231 Stewart and ID card access is issued for west elevator exterior door of Stewart Hall.
-The Department's Administrative Assistant access maintains these records, thus all access questions should be directed to that position.
+The Department's Administrative Assistant provides access and maintains these records, thus all access questions should be directed to that position